Sasang constitutional medicine: Classification system

 Each type consists of a classification of pathology, medicine and hygiene depending on personality, psychological status and organ functionality.
 It is considered that one cannot escape the category of biological body type, and the strengths and weaknesses of organs, both major and minor, depend on the type.

 Body Types

 Tae-yang

 Tae-yang have large lungs and a small liver.
 They have superiority in function, and often have feelings of inferiority.

 Tae-eum

 Tae-eum have a large liver and small lungs.
 They are tall and the majority gain a lot of weight.
 They are patient and have a reserved personality.
 Therefore, if they are given a task, they will not give up, no matter what task it is.
 Because of this personality, they are prone to gambling.

 So-yang

 The so-yang type has a large spleen, and small kidneys.
 They have whitish skin.
 Like so-eum, many of this type are skinny.

 So-eum

 The so-eum type have large kidneys and a small spleen.
 They are short, and many are skinny.
 Due to weak intestines, they very often have digestive problems.
 Many enjoy a meat diet.

+Objective

+Sa-sang medicine explains ilnesses such as eczema, allergies etc, as an imballance of the body, for example: Soeum type has strong kidney but weak stomach and if the Soeum type consumes foods that strengthen the kidneys but not foods that strengthen the stomach an imabllance of energy (yin-yang) is caused.
+It's objective is to restoree balance and make perfect equillibrium.